Setup PHPunit for testing Zend Framework application

 Hold on Cowboy

 This blog post is pretty old.
 Be careful with the information you find in here.
-It's likely dead, dying, or wildly inaccurate.
+The Times They Are A-Changin'

 This was how I set up PHPUnit with my Zend Framework application.
 I’m very new to testing and have never set it up before.

-Try typing this in the command line (btw I prefer iTerm over the built in terminal).
+1. Need to get PHPunit installed on the Apple Mac Try typing this in the command line (btw I prefer iTerm over the built in terminal). whereis phpunit

-I tried a few different ways to install php, I’m not sure which one eventually installed it, but…. yeah I know sounds dumb, but when you try a bunch of different ways and then it ‘just starts working’ you lose track which way actually fixed it.
+I tried a few different ways to install php, I’m not sure which one eventually installed it, but… yeah I know sounds dumb, but when you try a bunch of different ways and then it ‘just starts working’ you lose track which way actually fixed it.
 Besides it was two weeks ago, I can’t remember that far back.
 I do know that one of the has Xdebug turned on to generate the nice reports of code coverage.

 For example. ` Shane:tests shane$ whereis phpunit /usr/bin/phpunit Shane:tests shane$ phpunit –version PHPUnit 3.4.6 by Sebastian Bergmann.